This article originally appeared on VICE UK. This article contains basic plot spoilers for Love, Simon

-Love, Simon – which previewed at BFI Flare: London LGBT Festival, and opens in UK cinemas on the 6th of April – is about a closeted high school kid, Simon Spier (Nick Robinson), falling for an anonymous pen-pal known as "Blue", and ultimately shows his relatively frictionless coming out.
+Love, Simon—which previewed at BFI Flare: London LGBT Festival, and opens in UK theaters on April 6—is about a closeted high school kid, Simon Spier (Nick Robinson), falling for an anonymous pen pal known as "Blue," and ultimately shows his relatively frictionless coming out.
 Everything in the movie is given an eye-pleasing Hollywood sheen; there is not a pimple to be found on the faces of Simon’s fellow high school students, or a speck of trash on the sidewalk.
-It’s the first major studio teen movie to have a central LGBTQ character – and, in its gentle and heartwarming way, is a landmark for gay representation.
+It’s the first major studio teen movie to have a central LGBTQ character—and, in its gentle and heartwarming way, is a landmark for gay representation.

 Teen movies can be a tough sell, as can LGBTQ-themed movies.
-But the film's studio, 20th Century Fox, clearly have faith in Love, Simon’s broad appeal – perhaps helped by its groundswell of internet support.
-In the US this March, Love, Simon opened in a whopping 2,400 cinemas.
+But the film's studio, 20th Century Fox, clearly have faith in Love, Simon’s broad appeal—perhaps helped by its groundswell of internet support.
+In the US this March, Love, Simon opened in a whopping 2,400 theaters.
 That's more screens than Call Me By Your Name and Moonlight reached combined.
-The movie's wide release also comfortably outstrips the 1,945 theatres reached by Edge of Seventeen, the best (straight) teen flick of recent years.
+The movie's wide release also comfortably outstrips the 1,945 theaters reached by Edge of Seventeen, the best (straight) teen flick of recent years.

-From the start of Love, Simon, audiences are invited to empathise with the titular character: through his relatable passions for texting and iced coffee, sure, but most directly in his monologues.
+From the start of Love, Simon, audiences are invited to empathize with the titular character: Through his relatable passions for texting and iced coffee, sure, but most directly in his monologues.

-"I'm just like you," Simon says in the opening moments of the film, meaning that he is "normal", even though he's gay.
-But he’s also a rich, white, cis, slim and masculine guy: qualities which make him unusually privileged in both the straight and gay worlds.
+"I'm just like you," Simon says in the opening moments of the film, meaning that he is "normal," even though he's gay.
+But he’s also a rich, white, cis, slim, and a masculine guy: These qualities make him unusually privileged in both the straight and gay worlds.

 I don’t think that means that Love, Simon should be dismissed outright.
-The film is a beacon of hope for many queer teens – and, given the fact it has already recouped its $17 million (£12 million) budget, there’s clearly a huge mainstream appetite for LGBTQ narratives that speak to young adults.
-But it is worth remembering that Love, Simon only tells one specific kind of teen story, and that we must advocate for more films focusing on nancy boys, fierce divas, butch lesbians, trans people and queer people of colour.
-In other words: watch Love, Simon this spring, but also support indie movies like A Fantastic Woman and The Wound.
+The film is a beacon of hope for many queer teens—and, given the fact that it has already recouped its $17 million budget, there’s clearly a huge mainstream appetite for LGBTQ narratives that speak to young adults.
+But it is worth remembering that Love, Simon only tells one specific kind of teen story and that we must advocate for more films focusing on gay men, fierce divas, butch lesbians, trans people, and queer people of color.
+In other words: Watch Love, Simon this spring, but also support indie movies like A Fantastic Woman and The Wound.

 "Of course Love, Simon is a glossed-over version of what being closeted is really like," says Ryan Schocket, a 24-year-old writer who lives in New Jersey.
 "But I still think it is an incredible, important film, one I wish I had growing up."

-After seeing the movie by himself this March, Ryan was inspired to come out to his mum.
+After seeing the movie by himself this March, Schocket was inspired to come out to his mom.
 "When I shared my experience in my tweets, I had people reaching out to me saying they too wanted to tell their parents," he says.
 "I think the impact it will have down the road will be huge.
-We deserve love stories and breakup stories, big moments and soundtracks, and everything that everyone else grew up seeing onscreen.
+We deserve love stories and breakup stories, big moments and soundtracks, and everything that everyone else grew up seeing on-screen.
 LGBTQ people are too fucking great to be in supporting roles."